 But what about Glamorgan?

 Local or not, you could easily be forgiven for questioning ‘is Cardiff in Glamorgan?’ and if South Glamorgan still exists.
 A Glamorgan flag was adopted in 2013, emphasising how significant the historic county remains.
-And, Glamorgan County Cricket Club play their home games just outside Cardiff’s Bute Park.
+And, Glamorgan County Cricket Club play their home games at Sophia Gardens Cricket Ground, just outside Cardiff’s Bute Park and on the bank of the River Taff.
 For a county that no longer exists, some might say its time to update the name, if only to quell confusion.

 The county of Glamorgan actually came into existence in 1535, once the region had been incorporated into the Kingdom of England.
 As its county town for over 500 years, it comes as no surprise that Cardiff is still mistakenly thought to be within it with many combining Cardiff, South Glamorgan as one.
 The city actually underwent most of its significant periods of development whilst a part of this historic county.
 For instance, after Cardiff Docks were built in 1798, the city became the largest coal port in the world by 1913.
 This dramatic rise in industry led to an equally dramatic rise in population; Cardiff’s population was 1,870 in 1801, rising to 164,000 by 1901!